BCDA-APS/apstools/docs/source/examples/_ad_pe.md

 class.
 We'll use that class here since we want to update that class for changes in area detector's `ADCore`.

-Note that ophyd makes a distinction (using thePerkin-Elmer here as an example) between `PerkinElmerDetector` and `PerkinElmerDetectorCam`.
+Note that ophyd makes a distinction (using the Perkin-Elmer here as an example) between `PerkinElmerDetector` and `PerkinElmerDetectorCam`.
 The `PerkinElmerDetector` includes `PerkinElmerDetectorCam` as a component to build a useful detector.
 We must customize the `PerkinElmerDetectorCam` class with